MatthewPierson/Vieux/README.md

 -----------------
 # Instructions

-0. 'pip3 install -r requirements.txt' to install all dependencies
+1. 'pip3 install -r requirements.txt' to install all dependencies
-1. 'cd' into the 'Vieux' folder that you either git cloned or downloaded
+2. 'cd' into the 'Vieux' folder that you either git cloned or downloaded
-2. run './vieux' or, if the that command doesn't work, 'python3 vieux'
+3. run './vieux -i "PATH/TO/.ipsw"' or, if the that command doesn't work, 'python3 vieux -i "PATH/TO/.ipsw"'
-3. Follow what the tool tells you to do
+4. Follow what the tool tells you to do
-4. Profit?
+5. Profit?
 -----------------
 # F.A.Q
 ### How do I use this tool?